z3r0-k3lv1n/Cheat-Sheets/Tensor-Flow-Machine-Learning-Cheat-Sheet.md

 ## Conclusion

 This cheat sheet covers the basics of TensorFlow for machine learning.
 For more details, refer to the official [TensorFlow documentation](https://www.tensorflow.org/).

+Feel free to create a pull request and customize and format this cheat sheet according to your preferences.